 \subsection{Multiplicative middle convolution}

-In order to formulate the multiplicative middle convolution for KZ equation, first we recall the definition of the additive middle convolution for KZ-type equation~\cite{haraoka2020multiplicative}.
-We consider the additive middle convolution of KZ-type equation in the $z_0$-direction.
+In order to formulate the multiplicative middle convolution for KZ-type equations, we first recall the definition of the additive middle convolution for KZ-type equations~\cite{haraoka2020multiplicative}.
+We consider the additive middle convolution of a KZ-type equation in the $z_0$-direction.
 Take a fundamental matrix solution $\mathcal{U}(z_0, z_1, \dots, z_n)$.
-As a function of a single variable $z_1$, $\mathcal{U}$ satisfies the ordinary differential equation
+As a function of the single variable $z_0$, $\mathcal{U}$ satisfies the ordinary differential equation

-in $x_1$.
-This is the restriction of \ref{eq:3.1} in $z_0$-direction.
-The fundamental solution matrix of this equation is given as follows.
+in $z_0$.
+This is the restriction of \eqref{eq:KZ} in the $z_0$-direction.
+The fundamental matrix solution of this equation is given as follows.